isabelc/WooCommerce-Show-Attributes/readme.txt

 = 1.0 =
 * Initial release.
 == Upgrade Notice ==
+= 1.5.1 =
+Fix - Removed attributes from the admin main Orders page because it was ruining the HTML for the item names.

 = 1.4.1 =
 Fix - Avoid PHP errors when calling get_attributes.